Things to do in Copenhagen

 If you wish to experience Copenhagen at its best, then put on your walking shoes and a coffee in hand and enjoy our foot-friendly capital.
 You can also find more inspiration in our blog.

 Kastellet - Langelinie - Amalienborg - Nyhavn

-Starting at the hotel, you head south-east on Oslo Square till you reach the south entrance of the Citadel (Kastellet).
+Starting at the hotel, you head south-east on Oslo Plads till you reach the south entrance of the Citadel (Kastellet).
 Take a stroll down Northern Europe’s most well-preserved fortifications.
 Walk through the beautiful facilities to the northern exit, which leads you directly to Langelinie.
 Here you’ll be able to greet the little mermaid and walk along the waterfront with sweeping views overlooking the Opera House.
 Further down Langelinie, you’ll enter the Royal Garden, Amaliehaven, leading on to Amalienborg – the impressive Residence of the Danish Royal Family.
 If you are lucky, you might see the changing of the guards or a royal car drive across the palace square.
-From here you can walk towards New Harbour (Nyhavn) where you can make a well-deserved pitch stop and enjoy lunch or a cold beer on the tap.
+From here you can walk towards New Harbour (Nyhavn) where you can make a well-deserved pitch stop and enjoy lunch or a cold draught beer.
 Walk back to the hotel via Store Kongensgade.

 Experience Copenhagen - Total distance is about 5.5 km.